hamedazad/memora/README.md

 - **Automatic Tagging**: AI creates relevant tags for easy organization
 - **Importance Scoring**: AI assesses and suggests importance levels (1-10)
 - **Reasoning Display**: See why AI categorized your memory the way it did
+- **Enhanced AI Suggestions**: Contextual memory suggestions with interactive "Use This" buttons
+- **Smart Fallbacks**: Works even when AI is unavailable with contextual suggestions

 ### 🔍 Enhanced Search & Filter
 - **Comprehensive Search**: Search across content, summary, tags, and AI reasoning